lewdavidson/mushroom/README.md

 Each answer will be used to filter mushrooms.
 _The more answers there are the greater the specificity._

-Not all combinations produce a mushroom result.
+Note: Not all combinations produce a mushroom result.

+---

 #### 1. User selects a color.

-* Example Input: {color: "gold"}
+* Example Input: [{color: "gold"}]
 * Example Output: [{chanterelle}, {jackOLantern}]

 ---

 #### 2. User then selects a shape.